btfcss/beautiful-css/documentation/typography.md

 ### Remove Decoration on Hover

-Use  `.hover:no-decoration` to remove underline on hover:
+Use  `hover:no-decoration` to remove underline on hover:

 ``` html